ThanhTran14/DocumentationProjectThanhTran/README.md

 ![Real Step 2](https://user-images.githubusercontent.com/97632664/165152707-46b8eaad-6c7e-4e9e-847d-f77fc0f747c5.jpg)

 2 (VS Code).
 Download a extenstion called RemoteSSH.
-Hit the green icon on the bottom left.
-Hitting these there should be a drop window and hit "Connect to Host".
+Click the green icon on the bottom left.
+There should be a drop window and hit "Connect to Host".
 Insert your userID@student2.cs.appstate.edu and password.
 It may ask multiple times to insert passwrod.

 Extension > Search Bar > type in Remote SSH > install it > click green bottom left > Connect to Host > type in appstateuserID@student2.cs.appstate.edu > your password (default your BannerID) > hit Explorer > click ok (blue arrow) > new terminal (red arrow)